Flamestar98/Linux-ISO-Downloader/README.md

 ---------

 To use this script,
-* Download the source tarball (coming soon) or use Git to clone the repository (currently recommended)
+* Download the source tarball or use Git to clone the repository

 #### GUI
 * Right click "linux-iso-downloader_YYYYmmdd_HH-MM.sh"